 With many schools following the National Curriculum and leaning about the Moon, we’re here to help with those difficult to explain topics like Moon phases and how the Moon was made.

-And in the final half-hour module, we hand over to the audience, letting them guide the presenter through Q&As.
+For the final half-hour module, we hand over to the audience, letting them guide the presenter through Q&As.
 We have a selection of simulations and fulldome film clips to help answer some of these questions.
 Our presenters have a huge knowledge base, so it’s a good idea for children to prepare questions beforehand, maybe as part of a classroom activity.

 A typical show will last 1.5 – 2 hours.
 And as the show can be split into modules, multiple shows can be interspersed with morning break and lunch.

-Typical costs for the Lunar Experience Day are:
+The costs for our Lunar Experience are: